mmgalal2002/pylinac/docs/source/ge_ct_qa.rst

     qa = GECTQA(r"C:/CT/ge_set_1", config=config)
     qa.analyze(angle_override=0)

-The coordinates and values in this example are API examples only.
-They are not a GE phantom definition and must not be used for clinical testing without validation.
+The coordinates and values in this custom example are API examples only.
+They are not a replacement for a validated local worksheet.

 Inputs and validation
 ---------------------